-Disney Announces Opening Dates For Both Versions Of Star Wars: Galaxy’s Edge And They Are Very Early
+Disney Announces Early Opening Dates For Both Versions Of Star Wars: Galaxy’s Edge – New Ride/FastPass Details

 Earlier this year, Bob Iger casually said that Disneyland’s version would open in June, but he didn’t say anything more exact than that.
 On Christmas Day 2018, Disney revealed that the version in Walt Disney World would open in “fall” and no longer “late fall 2019,” but that has changed as well.

 Things are moving along at a fast pace in the world of Star Wars, and fans will be able to immerse themselves in the new lands very soon.
+It may be hard to believe that we are already at this point after Galaxy’s Edge was announced two years ago, but the time is almost here.

 JUST ANNOUNCED: #StarWars: #GalaxysEdge will open May 31 at the @Disneyland Resort and August 29 at @WaltDisneyWorld Resort: https://t.co/G5zUih3hGk pic.twitter.com/KeNB2By0GT